surifirstpin/biplus_documentation/docs/DatabaseConnection.md

    **Database(dialect)** choose a appropriate dialect that matches your connection.

->Note: As per your business requirement
+>Note: As per your business requirement we can

  **Host** Provides the database host path